oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

-# JSON Duality View Developer Hackathon Challenge
+# Code with JSON Duality Views

 ## Introduction

-**Welcome to the JSON Duality View Developer Hackathon Challenge!**
+**Welcome to the JSON Duality Views Challenge!**

 In this lab, you will tackle an exciting coding challenge focused on **JSON**.
 Your goal is to enhance the existing application by implementing an update that will elevate its functionality.
 This is your opportunity to sharpen your skills and explore the power of JSON.

 **Are you up for the challenge?**

 If you're ready to dive in, proceed with this lab and start coding.
-If you prefer a more guided approach with a detailed walkthrough, you can continue to Lab 6b Step-by-step: JSON Duality Views Coding exercise for step-by-step instructions.
+If you prefer a more guided approach with a detailed walkthrough, you can continue to Lab 6b Step-by-step: JSON Duality Views for step-by-step instructions.

 Good luck, and enjoy the process!